IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 5th set f = 2 * x.
 Modify code to skip plotting for infinite or NaN values.
 Result: Simulation results contain infinite or NaN values.
 Skipping plotting.

+Next setp -- Directly plot experimental data from collaborators to visualise with different forms of f(t), no need to keep just linear in x.
+Keep track of scenarios where results explode.
+Change mu.
+Experimental values won't explode, but may be very noisy.
+If results explode, means simulation values are unphysical.

 ### 2D NN Torque Predictor ###
 - NN prediction for theta varied from 0 to 2pi for each frequency in range jnp.linspace(0.5, 8.8, 0.5)
 - Only swish activation functions and sinusoidal functions